p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    cd ..
    ```

-1. Now navigate back to Azure portal and Look for your Azure Spring Apps instance in your resource group.
+1. Now navigate back to the Azure portal and Look for your Azure Spring Apps instance in your resource group.

 1. Click on "Apps" in the "Settings" section of the navigation pane and select "hello-world"